csonday/ie271dash2023/readme.md

 # Create the login page

 * See `IE271caseapp/apps/login.py` for the layout
+  * Use `type='password'` for `dbc.Input` to hide texts in passwords
 * It looks like movieprofile in this case but you can always design it differently
 * Check the callback for the login process
   * Querying the credentials into the database
   * Using a hash on the password before checking credentials
+  * If trigger is...
+    * login button -- query if the credentials are in the db
+    * logout (via `sessionlogout` variable) -- reset the session variables to values that correspond to logging out

 # Create the signup page